stwater20/stwater20/README.md

 ### Hi there 👋

 My name is Shan S. Shen,

-and I like digital forensics in the field of information security,

-so I created an information security website.
+I created an information security website.
 Thank you for your support.

 <!--  Please buy me a coffee to support server maintenance. -->